DayBack employs some of the views you'll find in a traditional calendar along with a few new ones.

 - Compressed View: by default DayBack expands each event to show as much text as is in the combined title and description.
 With Compressed View "on" each item in the calendar will be rendered as just one line so you can see more events at once.

 - Fluid Months: by default DayBack will enlarge the height of each day in the month to show all the items for that day.
 This almost always means you'll need to scroll down to see more of the month, but you know that you're always seeing all the events in each day.
 With Fluid Months "off" DayBack will fit the whole month on your screen and show "x more" when there are more events for a day that can be shown in the space allotted.

-Horizon view is probably the most useful view for planning your own work as it shows the longest time frame (up to 20 weeks currently, with longer views coming) and lets you see the distances between upcoming events.
-(You can turn off those distance lines by setting "show distances" to "no" in View Settings.)
+Horizon view is probably the most useful view for planning your own work as it shows the longest time frame and lets you see the distances between upcoming events.
+Learn more about Horizon view, including its productivity shortcuts, here: Horizon View.